OMOJUNIOR/Laravel-Livewire-Basic-Apps/README.md

 The images are stored directly in the public folder using Laravel Storage Facade.

+# Project 3

+ Large video Uploads in Livewire with implementation of chunking.

 # Other projects relating to Livewire and Laravel will be added, feel free to clone or report a bug